msoumik78/hireable-coder-java/README.md

-# Functionality : Spring boot app which reads properties from application.yml file
+# Functionality : Spring boot app with MDC in logging
-Simple spring boot app which reads properties from application.yml file
+Simple spring boot app with MDC in logging

 # Technical details and Pre-requisites